This article is part of a partnership.

 If you’re unclear whether you have depression or bipolar disorder, it can help to read up on the topics.
 You can learn more on Mind Diagnostics.
 You can also find a therapist in your local area or try online counseling.
 It depends on what works for your schedule and comfort level.
 With online counseling, you can see a mental health professional in the privacy of your home.
 You can talk to them via chat, phone, or video conference.

-No matter what your preferences, your mental health is essential.
+No matter what your preferences are, your mental health is essential.
 Don’t hesitate to reach out for help when you need it.

 READ THIS NEXT